Street and laneway cleaning

 Council empties 750 litter bins in Moreland every weekday.
 Litter bins are serviced 7 days a week.

-Council cleans constructed laneways, which are made of bitumen, bluestone and concrete, as well as unconstructed laneways.
+Council is responsible for maintenance and tidying of constructed laneways, which are made of bitumen, bluestone and concrete, as well as unconstructed laneways, which tend to be gravel or grassed surfaces.

 Responsibilities of property owners next to a laneway